 Available Technologies and Projects

-OUP and its partners have:
+S&T and its academic partners have:

 - Developed more than 100 targeted tools, technologies, and knowledge products through COEs for use across the homeland security enterprise.

-- Performed targeted research for 11 DHS components and offices and five other Federal agencies, which have contributed over $100 million in supplemental COE investments.
+- Performed targeted research for 11 DHS components and offices and five other federal agencies, which have contributed over $100 million in supplemental COE investments.

 - Placed 438 students in summer internships since 2008 to conduct research in DHS mission-relevant research areas at federal research facilities located across the country.

-- Awarded 63 Career Development Grants to universities plus 289 Fellowships and 256 Scholarships to individuals.
+- Awarded 63 career development grants to universities plus 289 fellowships and 256 scholarships to individuals.

-For Fact Sheets and Videos about some of these tools and technologies https://www.hsuniversityprograms.org/about/resource-library/
+For fact sheets and videos about some of these tools and technologies https://www.hsuniversityprograms.org/about/resource-library/

 The following resources will provide more information about some of our projects.